PDLT-University-of-York/test-split-site/docs/ultra/assignment-groups.md

 !!!
 Tip

     If you haven't set up your groups and made them visible to students yet, save your Assignment and follow the instructions in the [Set up Course Groups section](#1-set-up-course-groups) above.
-Once finished, navigate back to the Assigment and click the **cog icon** to open the settings again.

 1. Under **Additional Tools** in the assignment settings, click **Assign to groups**.
 2. Click **Group students**, then select the relevant Group Set under **Reuse groups**.